 While FMLA and the rights offered under the ADA are not accessible to all American workers, they are are important resources.
 You’re entitled not to be harassed or discriminated against for having PTSD.
 According to the Equal Opportunity Employment Office, your employer may not:

 Discriminate against you based on myths about mental health

 Require you to tell them what your disability is

 They must, however, make reasonable accommodations for your disability.

 PTSD can affect anyone who’s experienced a traumatic event.
 It’s easy to downplay or diminish your symptoms, especially at work.
-If you do experience symptoms, make an appointment with your primary care doctor.
+If you do experience symptoms, take an online PTSD screening test and make an appointment with your primary care doctor.
 They can help you apply for FMLA, and they can put you in touch with a therapist that specializes in treating PTSD.

 Convenient and secure online therapy from the comfort of your home

 Relationship-centered therapy that connects you and your partner

 Specialized online therapy for ages 13-17